Upendhar10/Frontend-Dev-ReactJS/02-IgnitingTheApp/Notes.md

 ## NPM

-- It is a tool used for package management and the default package manager for Node projects.
+- NPM is a widely used package management tool and it is the default package manager for Node projects.
-- `NPM is installed when NodeJS` is installed on a machine.
+- `NPM is installed automatically when NodeJS` is installed on a machine.
 - It comes with a command-line interface (CLI) used to interact with the online database of NPM.
-- This database is called the NPM Registry, and it hosts public and private 'packages.'
+- This database is called the NPM Registry, and it hosts public and private `packages`.
 - To add or update packages, we use the NPM CLI to interact with this database.
 - `npm` alternative is `yarn`